Bugging In vs Bugging Out: Have you Planned for Both Options?

 Bugging out considerations: When Getting Out of Dodge is your only option.

-The moment you decide to bug out, you must realize that you put yourself at immediate risk.
-Your safety and security, your ability to sustain yourself, and your ability to protect yourself from the elements are immediately compromised.
+The moment you decide to bug out, you need to realize that you put yourself at immediate risk.
+Your safety and security, your ability to sustain yourself, and your ability to protect yourself from the elements immediately become compromised.

 In my opinion, bugging out is almost always a worst case scenario situation.
-In order to do it right you must have:
+To do it right you must have:

 - A bug out location: Leaving without a place to go is not a plan.
 If you plan on bugging out, you need to have a predetermined bug out location or emergency shelter already in place.
 Planning on living in the wild, unless you are an extremely experienced outdoorsman, is a recipe for disaster.
 Wilderness living should only be considered if you have an adequate shelter already in place.